 - The blog is entirely hosted on Google fast servers.
 No need to adjust anything at your end.

 - You can start changing the appearance of the blog by adding a new theme, adding widgets, changing layout order, etc.

 - Edit Robots.txt, header tags, SEO title & description, and redirect 404 pages to optimize Blogger for search engines.

-If you click on the view blog button you will see how your site will look like in the unedited state.
+If you click on the view blog button you will see how your site will look in the unedited state.

 Change Blogger theme/template

 You will see that the default Blogger template does not match many niches.
 So, the next step is changing the Blogger theme.
 Depending on the Blogger theme you use, it will have different Layout structures.
 For example, some Blogger themes will have header and bottom widget sections, while some only have sidebar widget sections.

 Blogger has some free themes.
 However, many of those might not be applicable to your niche.
 So, what I recommend is using a custom-built one or a premium Blogger theme.
 The best place to buy premium Blogger themes is Themeforest.
 Make sure those are responsive and professional-looking Blogspot themes and allow customization.

 Once the theme is changed, you can change the Layout as you’d like.